mountanton/GPToLODS_FactChecking/README.md

 **C. Experimental Results and Statistics**

-The folder "Experimental Results and Evaluation" provides all the annotations, the experimental results and statistics.
+The folder "Experimental Results and Evaluation" provides all the annotations, the experimental results and statistics for GPToLODS-Bench.

 **D. Python Code**

 The folder "pythonCode" provides the python code which was used and the corresponding jupyter notebook.

+**E. Evaluation_over_Text2KGBench**
+The folder "Evaluation_over_Text2KGBench" provides  the annotations  for Evaluation_over_Text2KGBench for all the models.